-\textbf{Markov games framework.} Under our cooperative multi-agent framework, we show that the problem of finding a Nash equilibrium of the $n$-agent system can be reduced to finding the Nash equilibrium of a Markov potential game, which is a special class of two-player games where the players represent the global agent $g$ and a ``representative'' local agent $l$ (the details are deferred to Section~\ref{sec: preliminaries}) \citep{doi:10.1073/pnas.39.10.1095, littman}.
-For this Markov potential game, we show that (approximate) best-response dynamics, in which we alternately optimize $g$ and $l$'s strategy, holding the other player's strategy fixed, monotonically improves a common potential \citep{chen2022convergencepriceanarchyguarantees}.
-We leverage this structure to show that these approximate best-response dynamics reach an $\epsilon$-approximate Nash equilibrium, where the error $\epsilon$ scales with the per-update approximation errors of the global and local learning routines.
-However, efficiently implementing these best-response dynamics remains non-trivial in our communication-constrained setting.
-At a high level, our approach leverages that, when the policy for $l$ is held fixed, $g$'s best response corresponds to optimizing a particular induced MDP (and vice versa).
-For the global agent, we extend prior work of \citet{anand2025meanfield} in mean-field sampling and value iteration to efficiently compute approximately optimal best-responses.
-For the local agents, we design a chained-episodic MDP reduction and apply techniques from \citet{dann2015sample}.
+\textbf{Markov games framework.} Under our cooperative multi-agent framework, we show that the problem of finding a Nash equilibrium of the $n$-agent system reduces to finding the Nash equilibrium of a Markov potential game, which is a special class of two-player games where the players represent the global agent $g$ and a ``representative'' local agent $l$ \cite{doi:10.1073/pnas.39.10.1095, littman}.
+For this Markov potential game, we show that approximate best-response dynamics, in which we alternately optimize $g$ and $l$'s strategy, holding the other player's strategy fixed, monotonically improves a common potential \cite{chen2022convergencepriceanarchyguarantees}.
+We leverage this structure to show that this dynamic reaches an $\epsilon$-approximate Nash equilibrium, where the error $\epsilon$ scales with the iterative approximation errors of each agent's learning routine.
+However, efficiently implementing these best-response dynamics remains non-trivial in our communication-constrained setting; instead, our approach leverages that, when the policy for $l$ is held fixed, $g$'s best response corresponds to optimizing a particular subsampled induced MDP (and vice versa).
+For the global agent, we extend prior work of \cite{anand2025meanfield} in mean-field sampling and value iteration to efficiently compute approximately optimal best-responses.
+For the local agents, we design novel chained-episodic MDP reductions and apply techniques from \cite{dann2015sample}.
 We discuss these details further in Section~\ref{sec:approach-algorithms}.\looseness=-1